 Who gets to tell the stories that shape our worldview?
 The Center for Documentary Studies is creating a more inclusive answer to that question with the Documentary Diversity Project (DDP), made possible in part by a grant from the William R. Kenan, Jr. Charitable Trust.
-The three-year pilot program builds pathways for more people of color to become nonfiction filmmakers, audio producers, photographers, writers, and new media artists.
+The three-year pilot program whose goal is to build pathways for more people of color to engage with the documentary arts—photography, film, video, writing, audio, experimental and new media—and to become nonfiction storytellers, gatekeepers, and critical consumers.
 DDP participants, working closely with CDS faculty, staff, and visiting artists, expand their skills and portfolios during extended residencies that pay a living wage.
 Says DDP program coordinator William Page, “Offering these longer-term opportunities meeting living-wage standards means overcoming family and individual resource restrictions, a fundamental reason many emerging, underrepresented artists of color cannot enter—or eventually drop out of—the field.”

 DDP participants include Post-MFA Fellows in the Documentary Arts as well as young Emerging Documentary Artists who access the resources of the university while also engaging with undergraduates in the classroom and in fieldwork projects.

 CDS’s local partners for the Documentary Diversity Project pilot include Durham PROUD Program, Durham County Teen Court & Restitution Program, Elna B. Spaulding Conflict Resolution Center, Achievement Academy of Durham, and Rebound: Alternatives for Youth.